 5 Strategies for Planning a Successful Intervention

 For many people who have a loved one struggling with addiction, an intervention is the best tool available to help that person understand the importance of seeking treatment.
-These conversations aren’t easy and, if you’re considering having one with a friend or family member, you likely already understand how delicate this period is for everyone involved.
-Planning a successful intervention requires considering the people you’ll include in the process, the setting in which it will occur and the things you’ll say to your loved one.
+These conversations aren’t easy, and if you’re considering having one with a friend or family member, you likely already understand how delicate this period is for everyone involved.
+Planning a successful intervention requires considering the people you’ll include in the process, the setting in which it will occur, and the things you’ll say to your loved one.

 R&A Therapeutic Partners has helped many families plan successful interventions.
-If you want guidance from trained, experienced therapists and addiction professionals, consider reaching out to Raymond Estefania and Ana Moreno.
+If you want guidance from trained, experienced therapists and addiction professionals, consider contacting Raymond Estefania and Ana Moreno.
 As any interventionist can tell you, a poorly executed intervention can have disastrous consequences.
 However, when done properly with the assistance of a professional, an intervention can be the most powerful way to encourage your loved one to seek treatment.

 Preparation is vital when planning an intervention.
 Here are five strategies that will help you along the way…

-Pick the Right Team
+Pick the Right Team for a Successful Intervention

-Know What You’re Going to Say
+Plan What You’re Going to Say for Maximum Impact

 Prepare for Different Outcomes

-Interventions Are Uncomfortable, But They’re Often Necessary
+Interventions Are Uncomfortable, But

 Interventions are not what you see on television.
 It is not the time to air your grievances or put someone in their place.
 These discussions can easily become emotional and turbulent if proper considerations aren’t made beforehand.
 It’s essential to make the situation as drama-free as possible.
 You are trying to convey how your loved one’s condition is affecting them so they can accept the fact that they need help.

-Contact R&A to Plan Your Loved One’s Intervention
+Contact R&A to Plan Your Loved

-If you want help planning a successful intervention, contact the Miami interventionists Raymond Estefania and Ana Moreno to find out how R&A Therapeutic Partners can help.
+If you want help planning a successful intervention, contact the Miami interventionists Raymond Estefania and Ana Moreno to learn how R&A Therapeutic Partners can help.
 Every situation is different, and each requires a unique plan to accommodate the needs of everyone involved.
 Call us at 786-452-7352 to schedule your appointment.

 At R&A Therapeutic Partners Raymond Estefania and Ana Moreno specialize in substance use and mental health disorder evaluations, treatment, intervention and therapeutic/educational consulting for clients throughout the greater South Florida area, as well as nationally and internationally.
 For more resources and information please visit Therapeutic-Partners.com or on Facebook.